 Another passageway that engineers once said couldn’t be built, Iron Mountain Road is a 17 mile stretch through Custer State Park.
 Some people consider it as the most captivating road in America.

-This scenic roadway was designed specifically to include multiple switchbacks, S-curves, pigtails bridges, and tunnels in order to require travellers to drive slow enough (25 mph) to enjoy the surrounding beauty.
+This scenic roadway was designed specifically to include multiple switchbacks, S-curves, pigtails bridges, and tunnels in order to require travelers to drive slow enough (25 mph) to enjoy the surrounding beauty.

 Often referred to as ‘the road to Mount Rushmore’, Iron Mountain Road also offers occasional glimpses of this iconic U.S. National Monument as you near the end of its route.